THE BASIC STEPS

 another year or more.

 Detailed instructions for each of the five steps:

 You can make this process as complicated and exacting as you please, but in fact it need not be.
 Recipes have been developed over the centuries which pretty much make this a simple process of measuring, squeezing and siphoning.
-Sure, there are ports and sherries and Madeiras which require a few extra steps and exactitude, but even these methods were developed hundreds of years ago by people far less sophisticated than you, so I'm wagering that you can master even those techniques if you decide to do so.
+Sure, there are ports and sherries and Madeiras which require a few extra steps and exactitude, but even these methods were developed hundreds of years ago by people far less sophisticated than you, so I'm wagering that you can master even those techniques if you decide to do so (by james key).
 Further, there are recipes and there are dissertations on organic chemistry.
 While some authors seem to try their dardest to make the whole process seem tedious, exacting and highly technical, others try to get you from fruit to wine as simply as possible.
 I'd like to think I fall into the latter category, despite the fact that I absorb as much of the technical details as I can.

 It certainly doesn't hurt to know about the finer, more exacting points of winemaking.
 Indeed, these do help in making better wine.
 But in fact, you don't really need to know them to make pretty good vino.
 But to assist the viewer who wants to know them, I've put together a section I call "Advanced Winemaking Basics."
 It's supplemented by a section devoted entirely to "The Miracle of Yeast," a subject so large as to demand it's own section.
 You can view these at your leisure or ignore them altogether and go straight to the recipes, because the wine is in the recipes.

 If it is, please click on the link to the left.
 When the "thank you" page appears, type "WineBlog" in the smaller search box, press [Enter] and rate the site.
 Numerical ratings are in a drop box; 10 is high.
 I will be most grateful.